 hence has dominated Britain's history.

-Several early human species lived on and of on English soil, depending on
+Several early human species lived on and off on English soil, depending on

 the wildly fluctuating climate.
-After the last Ice Age hunter gatherers like Cheddar Man showed up and his kin
+After the last Ice Age hunter gatherers like Cheddar Man showed up.

-More modern Beaker People moved in around 2500 BC and almost fully replaced the local
+More modern Beaker People moved in around 2500 BC and quickly replaced the local

-The Romans invaded England in 43 AD and soon had to build Hadrian's Wall to keep the wild and pesky Scotts at bay.
+Romans invaded England in 43 AD and soon had to build Hadrian's Wall to keep the wild and pesky Scots at

+bay.
 When the Romans left, Anglo-Saxons moved in, later followed by Vikings in the 10th century.
-Things remained fluid til in 1066 William
+Things remained fluid tilt in

 The Industrial Revolution started in England in the 1750's and large scale production changed the world forever.